 Push the carriage toward the guide fence and tighten the clamp screw on the turn base to secure the carriage.
-Loosen the grip which secures the turn base.
+Loosen the clamp screw on the guide fence which secures the turn base.
 Turn the turn base so that the pointer points to 0° on the miter scale.
 Then turn the turn base slightly clockwise and counterclockwise to seat the turn base in the 0° miter notch.
 (Leave as it is if the pointer does not point to 0°.)
 Loosen the hex bolts securing the guide fence using the socket wrench.